 The National Curriculum 2014 forms the basis of teaching and learning in KS1 and KS2: in Nursery and Reception, the Early Years Foundation Stage Curriculum is followed to ensure continuity and progression into KS1 and KS2.
 Long-term overviews for each year group are used as a basis for creating and planning units of work which may vary in length.
 Teachers employ a range of teaching strategies appropriate to the needs of their pupils.
 Clear objective are set for each session, shared with the pupils and differentiated according to the needs of the pupils.
 Interventions programmes are used for targeted support as appropriate.
 English is encouraged and developed across our curriculum and links are made where appropriate.
-ICT is used where it enhances, extends and complements teaching and learning and additional adults are used to support teaching, working under the guidance of the teacher, with small groups or individuals.
-All teachers aim to implement the Magenta Principles and the findings of Chris Quigley when delivering the creative curriculum.
+IT is used where it enhances, extends and complements teaching and learning and additional adults are used to support teaching, working under the guidance of the teacher, with small groups or individuals.